-The Institute was founded in 2007 as part of McGill’s cross-faculty Health and Society initiative.
-The Institute’s mission speaks not only to McGill’s longstanding commitment to excellence in research issues at the intersection of Medicine and the Arts, but also the University’s pre-eminent position in public policy.
+The Institute for Health and Social Policy was founded in 2007 as part of McGill’s cross-faculty Health and Society initiative.
+The Institute’s mission speaks not only to McGill’s longstanding commitment to excellence in research issues at the intersection of Medicine, Law, and the Arts, but also the University’s pre-eminent position in public policy.

-The Institute gratefully acknowledges funding by the Dean of Medicine and the Dean of Arts, as well as by the Vice-President (Research) and the University Provost.
+The IHSP is a Tri-Faculty Institute of the Faculties of Medicine, Arts and Law.
 We invite you to read more about the Institute’s activities and opportunities for student internships both at McGill and abroad.

-To learn more about past initiatives, visit Past Research.
+To learn more about our present or past initiatives, visit Research.

 Jody Heymann was the Founding Director of the Institute for Health and Social Policy.
 Currently Dean of the UCLA Fielding School of Public Health, Heymann also founded the World Policy Analysis Center.
 World is the first global initiative to examine social policy in all 193 UN nations.
 This initiative provides an in-depth look at how social policies affect the ability of individuals, families and communities to meet their health needs.
 She has authored and edited over 200 publications, including Children's Chances (Harvard University Press, 2013), Profit at the Bottom of the Ladder (Harvard Business Press, 2009), Raising the Global Floor (Stanford University Press, 2009), and Forgotten Families (Oxford University Press, 2006.
 Deeply committed to translating research into policies and programs that will improve individual and population health, Dr. Heymann has worked with leaders in North American, European, African, and Latin American governments as well as a wide range of intergovernmental organizations including the WHO, ILO, UNDESA, UNICEF, and UNESCO.